If your dog strays from home, it can be a devastating experience for both you

-It's also important to stop regularly, be quiet, and listen to see if your pet is making any noise.
+It's also important to stop regularly, be quiet, and listen to see if your dog is making any noise.

 Sometimes they may make a noise in reply or they may be hiding somewhere whimpering or barking.

-Post signs at intersections and around your neighborhood.
+Post flyers at intersections, around your neighborhood and on car windows.
 Place signs within a

-2-mile radius of where your pet was lost.
+2-mile radius of where your dog was lost.
 You can also post signs at grocery stores, pet stores,

 vet offices, and apartment complexes.
 Don't put your name or address on the flyer, but make sure